bashfulrobot/nixos/README.md

 ## TODO

-- Pantheon
+- sway
-    - [ ] small window controls
+  - [ ] Waybar: module backlight: Disabling module "backlight", No backlight found
-    - [ ] chromium web apps do not launch
+  - [ ] Waybar: some font awesome icons not showing in right side modules
-    - [x] set my preferred keyboard shortcuts for:
-        - [x] going to workspaces
-        - [x] closing windows
-        - [x] terminal launch
-        - [x] 1password
-    - [ ] no app indicators
+  - [ ] Waybar: add bluetooth icon, and lauch config app
-    - [x] missing panel until you use Superkey
+  - [ ] Waybar: ws 3 showing incorrect icon
+  - [ ] Waybar: [error] media stopped unexpectedly, is it endless?
+  - [ ] Waybar: [warning] Requested height: 5 is less than the minimum height: 27 required by the modules
-    - [ ] finish adding options to Pantheon for optional config
+  - [ ] Waybar: make battery module optional on tower (no battery)
-    - [x] set wallpaper
-    - [ ] add a screenshot shortcut that accounts for the desktop keyboard
-    - [ ] set user photo
+  - [ ] Waybar: [warning] Mapping is not an object
-    - [ ] The fingerprint reader seems to want a manual login after locking the laptop.
-You should be able to use a fingerprint.
+  - [ ] Waybar: [warning] Requested height: 5 is less than the minimum height: 27 required by the modules
-    - [ ] My screenshot OCR script seems to not work in Pantheon.
-I need to fix that.
+  - [ ] Sway: some apps not repecting rules for which ws to open on
-    - VSCode
-        - [x] vscode not seeing keyring

-- user name
+  - [ ] Login: greetd tui showing boot text over login form
-    - [ ] eval where the user name is used and make it a variable
+  - [ ] Login: keyring is not unlocking
-- [ ] Test A********
+  - [ ] Login: maybe an alternate login manager?
+  - [ ] Theme: currently catppuccin, but gtk theme seems to be going away.
+Consider stock adwaita, or maybe yaru.
+Less theming to worry about.